lrisberg/ColoradoMycoLeague/About/Services.md

 Charitable Support

-To provide relief to the poor, distressed, and underprivileged, The Colorado Myco League offers free coaching and/or supplements to individuals who qualify for help.
+The Colorado Myco League offers free coaching and/or supplements to the poor, distressed, and underprivileged who qualify for help.

 Contact Us For Help